Relativistic mass and modern physics: Concluding remarks

-For the democratic lasso the angle between $PP$ and $PB$ is no longer constrained and it will always work unless the involute of the cone is greater than a semicircle. $\beta<180^\circ$ implies $\sin{(\alpha/2)}<1/2$ and $\alpha < 60^\circ$.
-This explains why the democratic lasso worked quite well in spite of changing conditions during the twentieth century.

-But now, I'm afraid, the conditions both in society and science changed so drastically that we have $\alpha > 60^\circ$.
-Therefore, the old lasso based education practise will no longer work irrespective how hard we try.

 Modern education can no longer be based on Newton's laws and Newtonian concepts as primary building blocks.
-The progress in science was too great.
+The prog\-ress in science has been too great.
 Quantum mechanics and special relativity are cornerstones of modern physics.
-It is of crucial importance the modern education to be based on basic principles of these disciplines from the very beginning.
+It is of crucial importance that modern education be based on the basic principles of these disciplines from the very beginning.
 Newton's laws and Newtonian concepts should be introduced as derivatives from these more profound theories, as they really are, and the limitations of the Newtonian concepts must be clearly stressed.

-Without such a deep modernization of education, we will face a risk that the number of quasi-educated people will increase while the number of really intelligent people will decrease.
-We are already watching an alarming proliferation of irrationality and ignorance worldwide.
-A very clear explanation why such a situation is dangerous was given by Carlo Maria Cipolla, an Italian economic historian.

-According to Cipolla \cite{53}, human beings fall into four basic categories: the helpless, the intelligent, the bandit and the stupid.
-If Tom takes an action and suffers a loss while producing a gain to Dick, Tom acted helplessly.
-If Tom takes an action by which he makes a gain while yielding a gain also to Dick, Tom acted intelligently.
-If Tom takes an action by which he makes a gain causing Dick a loss, Tom acted as a bandit.
-If Tom causes losses to Dick or to a group of persons while himself deriving no gain and even possibly incurring losses, he is a stupid person.

-``Whether one considers classical, or medieval, or modern or contemporary times one is impressed by the fact that any country moving uphill has its unavoidable $\sigma$ fraction of stupid people.
-However the country moving uphill also has an unusually high fraction of intelligent people who manage to keep the $\sigma$ fraction at bay and at the same time produce enough gains for themselves and the other members of the community to make progress a certainty.

-In a country which is moving downhill, the fraction of stupid people is still equal to $\sigma$; however in the remaining population one notices among those in power an alarming proliferation of the bandits with overtones of stupidity and among those not in power an equally alarming growth in the number of helpless individuals.
-Such change in the composition of the non-stupid population inevitably strengthens the destructive power of the $\sigma$ fraction and makes decline a certainty.
-And the country goes to Hell'' \cite{53}.
+Let us make two final remarks.
+Contrary to popular belief, it seems Einstein himself never used $E=mc^2$ in the context of the equivalence of energy and mass --- only $E_0=mc^2$, that is, equivalence of the rest energy and the invariant mass \cite{3,47,48}.
+It may seem tempting to use this fact as evidence against velocity-dependent relativistic mass.
+However, in our opinion, this fact is completely irrelevant in the context of the present article where we appeal not to Einstein's authority but to the logic of special relativity.